headforwards-spd/headforwards-website/src/pages/info-pages/pizza.md

     isTwoColumns: true
     type: image-copy-component
     title: Something for everyone
+    content:
+      - type: markdown
         text: >-
           Employee wellbeing is hot on the agenda for Headforwards.
 That’s why so much effort is put into organising social and community-orientated activities that benefit people both inside and outside the organisation.

           Photos of Headforwards are just as likely to show the founding partners cooking at a barbecue or someone raising a glass of ‘Devhops’ – the companies own home-brew – as coding at their computer.

           The annual highlight of these events is Headstock, their own mini-festival – a whole weekend in the summer where friends and family are invited to camp and eat great food in the heart of the Cornish countryside.
   - jobTitle: Quality Analyst
     name: Gowri Thota
     quote: >-